 While marketing is important to any business, creating a cohesive brand is equally important.
 Let collages rock your style.
 Creating a cohesive set of images that fit your style and your brand is a humongo part of establishing your identity as a photographer.
 This is how you set yourself apart as a creative, and collages allow you to easily communicate your unique flavor.
 Whether your style is crisp and clean, or artsy and whimsical, it’s hard to communicate that with only one image.

 Tell your story

 As photographers, we often take on the role of storytellers.
 We document important events in our clients’ lives, taking care to include the little details that will evoke some nostalgia as they look back on what we have captured.
-A collage allows you to highlight your attention to detail by showing your story of images together as a collection.
+A collage allows you to highlight your attention to detail by showing your story of images together as a folder.